-I took apart this roaster roughly 4 months ago, and cleaned it thoroughly.
+I took apart this roaster roughly 4 months ago and cleaned it thoroughly.
 Any parts that weren’t able to be soaked with Urnex got scrubbed with denatured alcohol.
-The most difficult part to disassemble turned out being the fan assembly.
-Word on the street is that you can take out the fan blade assembly and soak it, dry it, and replace put it back into place.
-I wasn’t able to remove it, and wasn’t about to force the issue, so I cleaned it with cotton swabs and denatured alcohol.
+The most difficult part to disassemble turned out to be the fan assembly.
+Word on the street is that you can take out the fan blade assembly and soak it, dry it, replace put it back into place.
+I wasn’t able to remove it and wasn’t about to force the issue, so I cleaned it with cotton swabs and denatured alcohol.

 The top tube and green chute are perhaps the first things to come off as you disassemble this roaster, and just as well – they’re probably the most susceptible to accumulating chaff and oils!
 Just look at this gnarly green chute:

 Remember to take before and after pictures so that you have a good reference for where all the parts of this roaster belong.
 You’ll thank yourself later.